Welcome the Programmer's Manual of the ALib C++ Class Library!

 ALIB_BASE_DIR/build/cmake/ALibModules.cmake

-might be analysed to get actual (and correct) information about module dependencies.
+might be analyzed to get actual (and correct) information about module dependencies.

 Furthermore, by setting CMake cache variable ALIB_CMAKE_VERBOSE to true